leafo/lessphp/tests/README.md

 ## bootstrap.sh

-Clones twitter bootsrap, compiles it with lessc and lessphp, cleans up results with csstidy and sort.php, then outputs the diff.
-To run it, you need to have git, csstidy and lessc installed to your system.
+Clones twitter bootsrap, compiles it with lessc and lessphp, cleans up results with sort.php, and outputs diff.
+To run it, you need to have git and lessc installed.